 Knowing all the crazy that will threaten to swirl in our heads, we need to make some firm decisions before the holidays arrive.

-These 3 Intentional Decisions Will Help You Thrive Spiritually During the Holidays
+These 3 Intentional Decisions Will Help You Grow Spiritually During the Holidays

-- I will attend church regularly.
+I will attend church regularly.
 There’s something about being under the corporate anointing when you go to church.
 The Church has had a bad rap, though.
 Offense divides, rejection rejects, and the result is people leave the Church.
 Yet Hebrews 10:25 tells us not to forsake assembling together because it’s beneficial in a healthy environment.
 The anointing oil on Aaron the priest ran down, not up (Psalm 133:2).
-That’s symbolic; the anointing of headship flows down on the rest of the congregation and you are blessed.
-Other than lack of appetite, and offense, Whitney did a great job of listing reasons why it’s easy to stay home from church in my friend, Kelli LaFram’s series, “Why Bother with Church?”
+That’s symbolic; the anointing of headship flows down and blesses the rest of the congregation.
+Fellow writer Whitney did a great job of listing reasons why it’s easy to stay home from church in my friend, Kelli LaFram’s series, “Why Bother with Church?”
 Whatever the reason, nix it and be healthy.
 Related: Nothing Knocks the Church Down Faster Than Division

 A Solution to Keep on Track with God This Holiday Season